Skin biopsy: Excisional biopsy

 An excisional biopsy is essentially the same as incisional biopsy, except the entire lesion or tumor is included.
 This is the ideal method of diagnosis of small melanomas (when performed as an excision).
 Ideally, an entire melanoma should be submitted for diagnosis if it can be done safely and cosmetically.
 This excisional biopsy is often done with a narrow surgical margin to make sure the deepest thickness of the melanoma is given before prognosis is decided.
-However, as many melanoma-in-situs are large and on the face, a physician will often chose to do multiple small punch biopsies before committing to a large excision for diagnostic purpose alone.
+However, as many melanoma-in-situs are large and on the face, a physician will often choose to do multiple small punch biopsies before committing to a large excision for diagnostic purpose alone.
 Many prefer the small punch method for initial diagnostic value before resorting to the excisional biopsy.
 An initial small punch biopsy of a melanoma might say "severe cellular atypia, recommend wider excision".
 At this point, the clinician can be confident that an excisional biopsy can be performed without risking committing a "false positive" clinical diagnosis.

 In table above, each top image shows recommended lines for cutting out slices to be submitted for further processing.
 Bottom image shows which side of the slice that should be put to microtomy.
 Dashed lines here mean that either side could be used.
 The entire specimen may be sliced and submitted if the risk of malignancy is high.
 Otherwise the rest may be saved in fixation in case microscopy indicates further sampling.